hyosung11/Launch-School/Courses/journal.md

 15:25 Drilling the problem that I got from Antonina for the JS109 Study Session.

 18:45 After dinner, I think I need to work on Easy Problems a lot more and also go to the MBP.

+19:31 Just keep drilling these small problems and talk myself through what is happening in the code.

+20:30 I need to sharpen my problem-solving skills.
+Ugh and yes!